Cheshire East Councillors privacy notice

 - date of birth and National Insurance number (for payroll and taxation purposes)

-- car registration number (for car park pass) and confirmation of business use/passenger liability insurance (for mileage claims)
+- make, model and car registration number (for car park pass) and confirmation of business use/passenger liability insurance (for mileage claims)

 - members’ Register of Interest form, which will include your occupation (if any) and other financial information, unless the Monitoring Officer has agreed that the information is sensitive (i.e. disclosure of the details of the interest could lead to you or a person connected with you being subject to violence or intimidation) and can be withheld